The epic list of church volunteer opportunities

 Production team church volunteers

-You can create volunteer positions to help with your church’s audio/visual and other technology needs.
-This production team can help with special events and regular services.
+A production team helps with special events as well as regular services.
 They can help with managing your cameras, and even sharing your church videos on social media and your website.

 worship team volunteers